dvicoben/slophep/README.md

 # Usage

-- Some example scripts are in the `python` directory
+- Some example scripts are in the `python` directory.
-- Generation of predictions with varying FFs and WCs is shown in `python/example.py`.
+- Generation of predictions with varying FFs and WCs is shown in `python/example_minimal.py`.
 You can find a comparison of FF schemes (with some example of plotting functionality) in `python/compare_FFschemes.py`.
+- Examples for generating error bands can be found in `python/example_fluctuations_obs.py` and `python/example_fluctuations_BR.py`.
 - Additional FF schemes can be implemented - they need to inherit from `FormFactor` and implement the `get_ff(q2)` method, returning FFs in the lattice convention $V, A_0, A_1, A_{12}, T_1, T_2, T_{23}$.
 See existing schemes for examples.
 - There are some preliminary scripts for fits (largely illustrative), `python/test_coef_fit.py` and `python/test_FF_fit.py`.
 Currently working on more optimised fitting interface.
 - Access (available) documentation in `docs/build/html`, open `index.html` in your preferred browser.